-Voiced by: Michele Morgan (uncredited, "Tantrum"); Alfre Woodard ("Flashback")
+- Voiced by: Michele Morgan (uncredited, "Tantrum"); Alfre Woodard ("Flashback")

 The late wife of Robert Hawkins and mother of Sharon and Virgil.
 Jean's frequently mentioned throughout the series.
 Jean was a paramedic and died from stray gunfire during the Dakota Riots.

 - All-Loving Heroine: She was dedicated to helping people, even if it meant putting her own life at risk.

 - Chronic Hero Syndrome: After being rescued by Virgil when he time travels to see her, he warned that she would get hurt if she went back into danger.
 It's heavily implied that she realizes what he's trying to tell her, but she goes back into the field anyway because she can't just stand by and watch people in need.

-- Death by Adaptation: Her comics counterpart is alive and well.
+- Death by Adaptation: Unlike the series version, her comics counterpart is alive and well.

 - Deceased Parents Are the Best: While alive, Jean knew what made her kids tick and was able to use that to help them through their problems.

 - Heroic Lineage: As Robert put it, she had a stubborn streak like her kids, and also shares a strong desire to help others.

-- Missing Mom: Jean was shot and killed while on her job as a paramedic during a city wide riot.
+- Missing Mom: Jean was shot and killed while on her job as a paramedic during a city-wide riot.
 Several episodes highlight how her death deeply affected her son, who's upset he essentially grew up without her.

 - Nice Girl: A great mother, loving wife, would help anyone, and an overall good person.

 - Posthumous Character: Her death serves to fuel a lot of angst for Virgil.

 - So Proud of You: "Flashback" has Virgil going back in time in an attempt to prevent Jean's death and revealing to her his superhero life.
 He doesn't prevent her death, but does alter the timeline.
 On the night of her death, she kept telling her co-workers how proud she was of her son and that he was her superhero.

 - Voiced by: Michele Morgan